 ISRE 2410.26-29 adds procedures that go beyond inquiry and analytics.
 The auditor must read the interim financial information and consider whether anything suggests it is not prepared in accordance with the applicable framework (paragraph 26).
 Other information accompanying the interim financials must also be read for material inconsistencies (paragraph 27).

-If any of these procedures surface matters that cause you to believe the interim information may be materially misstated, you perform such additional procedures as you consider necessary to form your conclusion.
+If any of these procedures (or your inquiries and analytics) surface matters that cause you to believe the interim information may be materially misstated, you perform such additional procedures as you consider necessary to form your conclusion (ISRE 2410.29, read with the general requirements).
+This is the same escalation mechanism as ISRE 2400.50, applied in a context where you have more background knowledge to draw on.

 Going concern in an interim review

 Going concern is where interim reviews get complicated.
-IAS 34.15B(d) explicitly requires the interim financial statements to disclose events and transactions that are significant to understanding the entity's changes in financial position and performance since the last annual reporting period.
+This is the section that generates the most review notes on the files we’ve seen, because international ISRE 2410 doesn’t prescribe specific procedures and teams default to a one-line memo.
+IAS 34 .15B(d) explicitly requires the interim FS to disclose events and transactions that are significant to understanding the entity’s changes in financial position and performance since the last annual reporting period.
 Going concern uncertainties are precisely such events.

 ISRE 2410, in its international form, does not have an explicit going concern section.
-By contrast, the FRC's UK version added detailed going concern requirements including specific procedures on management's going concern assessment and distinct reporting requirements for material uncertainties.
+By contrast, the FRC’s UK version, ISRE (UK) 2410 (revised May 2021), added detailed going concern requirements including specific procedures on management’s going concern assessment and distinct reporting requirements for material uncertainties.
+Under the international standard, the practitioner applies the general inquiry and analytical procedure requirements to going concern matters.

 Identifying a material uncertainty related to going concern that is not adequately disclosed requires you to modify your conclusion.
 Where the framework requires disclosure and management refuses to make it, you issue an adverse conclusion under ISRE 2410.46-47 (for a departure from the applicable framework).